14-year-old arrested, charged after bomb threat to Guelph high school

-Police in the Royal City are investigating after a threat was made to a local high school prompting it to close on Monday.
+Police in the Royal City have charged a teenager after a threat was made to a Guelph high school, prompting it to close on Monday.

 According to Guelph police, a bomb threat was made against John F. Ross CVI, a high school located on Meyer Drive, just off Eramosa Road.